 In April 2014, the Village Board approved a Downtown Streetscape Plan that identified various improvements to be completed within the TIF, including streetscaping and infrastructure improvements such as landscaping, benches, planters, lighting, underground utility relocations, dry utility relocations, water and sewer improvements, sidewalks, streets, parking improvements, and other improvements to Village-owned property and building structures.
 In 2015, the Village invested additional funds to complete the renovation of the Town Square.
 Work included making the Square a more open and inviting public gathering space and also creating a place for a Veterans Memorial to honor those who have served our country.
 These improvements were completed at a cost of $5 million.

 The Village Board approved a redevelopment agreement for the first new construction project within the TIF in April, 2014.
 The project involved demolition of a Village-owned structure and construction of a new 5,600 square foot multi-tenant retail center located on Main Street that was completed in Spring, 2015.
 Building tenants include Morkes Chocolates, a very popular gathering space.
 In 2017, the Board approved a redevelopment agreement for the BBQ King, a new 10,771 square foot restaurant/retail building on Coral Street.
-Construction of the $2 million project began in early October, with an anticipated Spring 2018 completion date.
+Construction of the $2 million project began in late 2017 and the restaurant opened in November 2018.
 Both Morkes and the BBQ King offer outdoor seating areas to enhance activity around the businesses.

 The Facade Improvement Assistance Program offers financial assistance, up to the lesser of $20,000 or 50% of commercial building facade renovations costs incurred over a five year period (with not more than $10,000 in assistance provided in any one year).